 - Ensuring that vehicles are safe and that drivers are fit to drive them.
 This needs to be supported by rigorous enforcement of driving and vehicle standards by the responsible agencies.

 - Cycle awareness training for drivers or, better still, actual cycle training.

 - Training for cyclists to help them interact with goods vehicles as safely as possible.

 - Publicity campaigns for drivers and cyclists alike, highlighting the hazards and how to avoid them.

 - Designing and specifying lorries to provide clear direct vision between the driving position and any pedestrians or cyclists near to the vehicle, including fitting bigger windows.
 To complement this (or where better direct vision is genuinely impossible to deliver effectively), other safety devices should be specified and fitted, e.g.: sensors and alarms, in-cab cameras; mirrors/lenses; side guards; external warning signs; and intelligent speed adaptation.

 - Road layouts and street furniture (e.g. ‘Trixi’ mirrors) that facilitate safe interaction.

-- Routing, distribution strategies, and traffic management to mitigate the impact of lorries on places where people cycle or want to cycle.
-These include distribution centres on the edge of urban areas, for lorries to pass loads onto smaller vehicles for onward delivery; carrying more freight by rail; and lorry control measures imposed by local authorities.
+- Traffic management measures, routing and distribution strategies to mitigate the impact of lorries on places where people cycle or want to cycle.
+These include banning lorries on busy streets at certain times of the day while permitting night-time deliveries instead; establishing distribution centres on the edge of urban areas where lorries can pass loads onto smaller vehicles for onward delivery; and carrying more freight by rail and water.

 - Promoting freight cycles for goods distribution in urban areas.